-- High-speed SPI and BPI (parallel NOR) configuration - Built-in MultiBoot and safe-update capability - 256-bit AES encryption with HMAC/SHA-256 authentication - Built-in SEU detection and correction - Partial reconfiguration
+- High-speed SPI and BPI (parallel NOR) configuration - Built-in MultiBoot and safe-update capability - 256-bit AES encryption with HMAC/SHA-256 authentication - Built-in SEU detection and correction - Partial reconfiguration by pulling the PROGRAM\B pin Low.
+Several methods and data formats for loading configuration are available, determined by the three mode pins.

 Xilinx 7 series FPGAs store their customized configuration in SRAM-type internal latches.
-The number of configuration bits is between 23 Mb and 450 Mb, depending on device size and user-design implementation options.
+The number of configuration bits is between 17 Mb and 450 Mb, depending on device size and user-design implementation options.
 The configuration storage is volatile and must be reloaded whenever the FPGA is powered up.
-This storage can also be reloaded at any time by pulling the PROGRAM\B pin Low.
-Several methods and data formats for loading configuration are available, determined by the three mode pins.
+This storage can also be reloaded at any time

 The SPI interface (x1, x2, and x4 modes) and the BPI interface (parallel-NOR x8 and x16) are two common methods used for configuring the FPGA.
 Users can directly connect an SPI or BPI flash to the FPGA, and the FPGA's internal configuration logic reads the bitstream out of the flash and configures itself.
 The FPGA automatically detects the bus width on the fly, eliminating the need for any external controls or switches.
 Bus widths supported are x1, x2, and x4 for SPI, and x8 and x16 for BPI.
 The larger bus widths increase configuration speed and reduce the amount of time it takes for the FPGA to start up after power-on.
+Note that BPI is not supported in the CPG236 package used by the XC7A15T, XC7A35T, and XC7A50T.